 Perhaps you’re not a “journaling” kind of person.
 That’s ok.
 I’m not either.

 Documenting your Bible memory journey is more than simply writing things down in a journal.
 To properly document your journey means writing out this plan, setting your goal and reviewing your progress.
+Consider setting up regular check-ins with friends to review verses together and keep each other motivated.

 There are a number of reasons you may want to document your journey, including: